 If you continue doing what you are doing, where will you be in 5 years – or 20 years?
 Are you doing what you love?

 If not, find someone doing what you want to do, take them out to lunch, and ask them how they did it.

-Just take some time this weekend and be done with it.
+Just mark it on your calendar for this weekend and be done with it.

 Just imagine your electric bill being the most expensive bill each month!

 ✅ Give beyond 10% (if you aren’t already)